andy-guttridge/song-mates/README.md

 The purpose of Song Mates is to provide a platform for musicians who want to write, perform and record material to find like minded people to collaborate with, whether that be for a song or an album.

+SongMates was conceived as a 'mobile first' web app.

 SongMates enables un-quthenticated users to:

 - Browse and search profiles of other users.